mayurmallya/mayurmallya/README.md

 ### Hi there 👋

+My name is Mayur.
+I'm an MSc student at the [Medical Image Analysis Lab](https://www.medicalimageanalysis.com/), SFU.
 <!--
 **mayurmallya/mayurmallya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.